-Ibiza is constantly evolving and figuring out where to stay on your first trip can be a conundrum for those who have never visited the island before.
-There's such a huge amount of information available, that it's hard to know where to begin, so we're going to break it up into digestible chunks for you.
+Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Ibiza Town

-Ideal for: culture, foodies, nightlife, luxury, LGBTQIA-friendly
+Ideal for: culture, foodies, nightlife, shopping, luxury, LGBTQIA-friendly

-The island's capital is steeped in history and has lots of pretty places to visit.
-It is essential to explore the narrow cobbled streets of the walled citadel of Dalt Vila, which teem with charming bars and restaurants.
-Make sure you stroll down the lively port and the gay street, Calle de la Virgen, for a preview of all the pre-club activity every night, if only just to watch the colour of the club parades.
+It is essential to explore the narrow cobbled streets of the walled citadel of Dalt Vila, which teem with charming bars, restaurants and beautiful boutiques.
+Make sure you stroll down the lively port and the gay street, Calle de la Virgen, for a preview of all the pre-club activity every night, even if you're not joining in yourself.

 Insider info